 Boston is quite compact.
 Staying downtown in Back Bay or the financial district, or on the other side of the river in Cambridge will provide good access to running on the Charles River paths and some of the historic sections of Boston.
-The burgeoning Seaport area, which is the convention center is located, has some great running along the water.
+The burgeoning Seaport area, which is the Convention Center is located, has some great running along the water.
 Boston’s transportation system, called “The T” is good but a little old and creaky.
 The downtown area is well served by subway lines, while commuter rail heads out to suburbs north, south, and west.